jank-lang/jank/book/src/reference/error/lex/incomplete-character.md

 # lex/incomplete-character
-Incomplete character.

-## Additional explanation
-This error is for an incomplete character literal.
-That usually means a character literal was started, but no complete character value was provided.
+This happens when a character literal starts but no complete character value follows.

 ## Mitigations
-Complete the character literal, such as `\a`, `\space`, or `\newline`, or remove the partial literal.
+Complete the character literal.
+Examples include `\a`, `\space`, `\newline`.
+Otherwise remove the partial literal.